akisman/js-ascii-table/README.md

 # Javascript Ascii Table

 A *really simple* Javascript library that turns arrays into pretty ASCII tables, inspired by [ascii-table](https://github.com/sorensen/ascii-table).
+See it in action <a href="https://akisman.github.io/js-ascii-table/">here</a>.

 # Installation